Shoulder Instability and Dislocations

 Talk to the Shoulder Experts

 The shoulder is a ball and socket joint.
 The ball is the humeral head or top of the humerus, the long bone of the arm.
 The socket is called the glenoid and is a process off of the scapula, or shoulder blade.
 The shoulder socket is relatively flat - more like a golf tee than a coffee cup.
-This allows the shoulder great flexibility of movement; however it also places the shoulder at risk for slipping out of place (instability).
+This allows the shoulder great flexibility of movement, but also increases the risk of the shoulder slipping out of place (instability).
 The shoulder is actually the most commonly dislocated major joint.
 A subluxation is when the ball starts to come out of place but then immediately slips back.
 A dislocation is when the ball comes completely out of the socket, usually as the result of an injury.
 When the shoulder dislocates or subluxates, the stabilizing tissues of the shoulder (the labrum and capsule) are torn.
-These are sometimes able to heal with time, but in some people, the soft tissue tears do not heal completely and the shoulder becomes more unstable, leading to repeated dislocations.
+These are sometimes able to heal with time, but in some people, the soft tissue tears do not heal completely and the shoulder becomes more unstable, leading to repeat dislocations.

-Some people may never have a shoulder subluxation or dislocation but will feel vague pain in the shoulder resulting from loose shoulder joint.
+Some people may never have a shoulder subluxation or dislocation but will feel vague pain in the shoulder resulting from looseness in the shoulder joint.
 This is known as multi-directional shoulder instability (MDI).
 This occurs when the shoulder ligaments are loose, allowing excessive shoulder mobility, which can lead to pain.

 A true shoulder dislocation is a very painful injury and most athletes require immediate on-the-field medical care or a trip to the emergency room to have the shoulder put back in place.
 However, in some patients, the episodes are more subtle and feel like the shoulder is popping or slipping out of place or just loose.